himanshumishra1309/beyond-chats-internship-assignment/README.md

 ##  Acknowledgment!

 I would like to express my sincere gratitude to **BeyondChats** for providing me with this amazing opportunity to work on this assignment.
-This project has been an incredible learning experience, allowing me to explore web scraping, API integrations, LLM implementations, and full-stack development.
+This project has been an incredible learning experience, allowing me to explore and revise web scraping, API integrations, LLM implementations, and full-stack development.
 Thank you for the chance to showcase my skills and grow as a developer!

 ---